keep-network/notify-workflow-completed/README.md

 # Notify Workflow Completed GitHub Action

+:warning: **This project is DEPRECATED.** The action has been moved to [the keep-network/ci repository](https://github.com/keep-network/ci/tree/main/actions/notify-workflow-completed)!

 This is a GitHub Action that notifies release management workflow about a workflow completion.